q: who are you?

 i have a lot of hobbies, but my biggest non-technical ones are bicycling and (ny style) handball. here is my strava.

-my favorite genres are ska, punk, hardcore, and all permutations thereof. i'm also partial to hip-hop (especially early east-coast) and some alternative rock. i scrobble on last.fm.
+my favorite genres are ska, punk, hardcore, and all permutations thereof. i'm also partial to hip-hop (especially early east-coast) and some alternative rock. i scrobble on last.fm (let me know if you have a drop-in alternative).

 this is a partial collection of my online accounts, in no particular order.